Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

 where the lag time is $\tau_k = k\Delta t$, which is used to compute the experimental values of the ACF.
 Fitting the experimental data to the theoretical expression in Eq.~\ref{eqn:acf_model} yields both the relaxation time and the angular trap stiffness.
 Compared with the MSD, the ACF often provides a more direct and statistically efficient estimate of $\tau_\mathrm{opt}$, since it relies on the decay constant rather than the long‑lag plateau.

-Fig.~\ref{fig:stochastic_analysis}D shows the measured ACFs for three different trapping powers, together with exponential fits to the theoretical form.
+Fig.~\ref{fig:stochastic_analysis}D shows the measured ACFs for three different trapping powers and fitted by the expected model in Eq.~\ref{eqn:acf_model}.
 Increasing trap power leads to a faster decay of correlations, consistent with a stiffer angular potential.
 This method is less sensitive to slow drift than equipartition and can resolve the relaxation time from shorter trajectories than the MSD.
-Although, it can be affected by finite sampling, similar to the MSD method.
+It can be affected by finite sampling similar to the MSD method.

-\subsection{Power Spectral Density (PSD) Analysis}
+\subsection{Power spectral density (PSD) analysis}

 The power spectral density (PSD) provides a frequency‑domain description of the thermally driven angular fluctuations.
-PSD analysis has become one of the most common methods in optical trapping and microrheology, where it is routinely used to extract trap stiffness and hydrodynamic parameters.
+PSD analysis has become one of the most common methods in optical trapping and microrheology, where it is routinely used to extract trap stiffness and hydrodynamic parameters \citep{berg-sorensen_power_2004,berg-sorensen_power_2006,Gieseler2021}.

 It is mathematically related to the autocorrelation function through the Wiener–Khinchin theorem: the PSD is the Fourier transform of the ACF \citep{d_c_champeney_handbook_1987}.
 The PSD emphasises how the variance of the signal is distributed across frequencies, while the ACF highlights the temporal decay of those correlations.
 Both approaches contain equivalent information, but the PSD is often preferred in practice due to its robustness against drift and its ability to reveal noise characteristics across a wide frequency range.
 Computationally, the fast Fourier transform (FFT) algorithms make obtaining the PSD inexpensive compared with directly calculating the autocorrelation for an equivalent number of lag times.
 In many cases, it is more efficient to compute the ACF by taking the inverse Fourier transform of the PSD.